US-based IPVanish is an appealing VPN provider with a long list of features, including several that you won't often see elsewhere.

 If you're in any doubt, though, keep in mind that if you sign up with SugarSync direct, you can try it free for 30 days anyway.
 Once the trial is up, you'll have a much better idea of whether the service works for you.

 If the VPN isn't working as it should be, the IPVanish Help Center aims to point you in the right direction.
 A System Status link warns you of any big company-wide problems, support articles are intelligently organized into key categories (Setup, Troubleshooting, Billing, more) and you can search the web knowledgebase for specific keywords.

-The articles aren't quite as polished as you'll see with ExpressVPN and other top competitors, but they're not bad, and there's plenty of information to explore.
+The articles aren't quite as polished as you'll see with NordVPN or ExpressVPN, but they're not bad, and there's plenty of information to explore.
 You don't just get one or two generic setup guides, for instance – there are multiple tutorials for Windows, Android, iOS, macOS and Linux, as well as guidance on using the system with Chrome OS and various routers, and related advice for using it with Roku, Chromecast and Kodi.

 There are more issues with some of the troubleshooting guides.
 The 'Slow Speed Troubleshooting' article, for instance, is more than 1,200 words long, but it wastes more than 800 of those on pointless analogies between VPN usage and driving a car.
-If you were going to the store to pick up ice cream, for instance, you would want to 'travel via the least congested street possible' and 'choose a location that you can check out of quickly', it explains (we're not kidding).
+If you were going to the store to pick up ice cream, for instance, you would want to 'travel via the least congested street possible' and 'choose a location that you can check out of quickly', it explains, while it explains encryption as like getting tinted windows to ensure no-one can see inside (we're not kidding).

 If you can't find an answer in the knowledgebase, live chat is available on the website.